Kapilkoundinya/Digital-Image-Restoration/README.md

 # Digital-Image-Restoration
-Deterministic and Stochastic based techniques for Digital Image Restoration
+This project deals with implementing several Deterministic and Stochastic based techniques for Digital Image Restoration techniques like

-This project deals with implementing several image restoration techniques like

 ####Covariance Constrained Estimation
 ####Inverse Filter Estimation